dinoboards/dinoboards.github.io/green-6-slot-backplane.md

 A standard 80-way RCBus/RC2014 compatible backplane.

-Suitable for the Mean Green Machine series of kits.
+Suitable for the Green Machine Series of kits.

 # Key features